mikkeljuhl/Sia/doc/File Contract Negotiation.md

 1. The renter makes an RPC to the host, opening a connection.
 The connection deadline should be at least 360 seconds.

-2. The host sends the renter the most recent copy of its settings, signed.
-If the host is not accepting new file contracts, the connection is closed.
+2. The host signs and sends the renter the most recent copy of its external settings.
+   This is done both to verify the host's identity and to verify that the host is accepting new file contracts, if not the connection is closed.

-3. The renter sends a notice of acceptance or rejection.
-If the renter accepts, the renter then sends a funded file contract transaction without a signature, followed by the public key that will be used to create the renter's portion of the UnlockConditions for the file contract.
+3. The renter either sends a notice of acceptance or rejection of the hosts external settings.
+If the renter accepts, the renter sends a funded file contract transaction without a signature, followed by the public key that will be used to create the renter's portion of the UnlockConditions for the file contract.

 4. The host sends an acceptance or rejection of the file contract.
-If the host accepts, the host will add collateral to the file contract, and will send the renter the inputs + outputs for the collateral, followed by any new parent transactions.
-The length of any of these may be zero.
+If the host accepts, the host will add collateral to the file contract, and will send the renter the inputs + outputs for the collateral, `followed by any new parent transactions.` The length of any of these may be zero.

 5. The renter indicates acceptance or rejection of the file contract.
 If the renter accepts, the renter will sign the file contract and send the